okta/okta.github.io/_source/_use_cases/authentication/index.md

 to vendors who can query your API directly, you'd want to use Okta's API Access Management feature to secure your API as well as manage OpenID Connect for your customer app.

-For more information about Okta and OpenID Connect and OAuth 2.0, see [API Access Management](/use_cases/api_access_management/index.html).
+For more information about Okta and OpenID Connect, OAuth 2.0, and API Access Management, see [API Access Management](/use_cases/api_access_management/index.html).